simbathesailor/simbathesailor.dev/src/pages/controlled-component-and-hooks/index.md

 Controlled components are better when thinking in react mindset.
 That way you don't have to think about the UI updates.
 React gives you the guarantee that UI shown to you is in-sync with your data in almost all the cases.

-But creating controlled components and consuming them everytime, comes up with the some tradeoffs.
+But creating controlled components and consuming them every time, comes up with some tradeoffs.
 You orchestrate the data in one of the higher components that renders a controlled component.
-Don't worry if the prior lines were a bit confusing .
+Don't worry if the prior lines were a bit confusing.
 Let's understand this with a diagram

 ![Problem Visual Image](./example2.svg)

-In the diagram we have one modal having a search box and a result section.
+In the diagram, we have one modal having a search box and a result section.
 There are two data points here:

-1. Search value in input.
+Search value in the input.
-2. The data item array which is used to render cards.
+The data item array which is used to render cards.

 This kind of modal having similar search and results is needed at multiple locations in our application.

 And every place the post search logic varies.
-And once you have result with you, there are different logic post that.
-At few places you also need to set the search value programatically, on some updates.
+And once you have results with you, there are different logic post that.
+A few places you also need to set the search value programmatically, on some updates.

-Now this is definitely a made up situation here.
+Now, this is definitely a made-up situation here.
 But this scenario is so common in real applications.

-To keep this UI completely re-useable, we will go for controlled components, rememeber I told you that I love controlled components and by now you I can assume, that you love it too.
+To keep this UI completely re-useable, we will go for controlled components, remember I told you that I love controlled components and by now I can assume, that you love it too.

-Let's try to write component hierarchy for this situation.
+Let's try to write a component hierarchy for this situation.

 ```jsx
 <AnyofyourComponent>